miyako/mermaid/README.md

 $mermaid.render($tasks; Formula(onResponse))
 ```

-the formula should have the following signature:
+The callback formula should have the following signature:

 ```4d
 #DECLARE($worker : 4D.SystemWorker; $params : Object)